Purchase Orders

 Figure 1.4

-1. Manage Filters: All the filters that you have saved that will appear here to directly apply the filter that you have created.
+1. Manage Filters: All the filters that you have saved will appear here to directly apply the filter that you have created.

-1. The filter applied will be visible, as displayed in Figure 1.5
+1. The filter applied will be visible, as displayed in Figure 1.5.

 2. You can apply multiple filters in one go.